-Month of Ramadan has been ended, and most of us grief its being apart.
-But Ramadan has left us with another blessed month of shawwal.
-Well the descendent month of shawwal cannot be compared with Ramadan in its glory but still it has its own importance and dignity.
-One of the meritorious aspects of Shawwal is that it has been chosen by Allah Almighty for the celebration of “Eid-ul-Fitr”.
+The month of Ramadan has ended, and most of us grief it’s apart.
+But Ramadan has left us with another blessed month of Shawwal.
+Well, the descendant month of Shawwal cannot compare with Ramadan in its glory, but still, it has its importance and dignity.
+One of the exemplary aspects of Shawwal is that Allah Almighty has chosen it for the celebration of “Eid-ul-Fitr.”

 The Messenger of Allah (peace and blessings be upon him) said, “Fasting Ramadan and following it with six days from Shawwal is like continual fasting.”
 [Muslim, on the authority of Abu Ayyub (Allah be pleased with him)]

-This is because the reward of actions is multiplied (at least) ten-fold.
-So Ramadan is like fasting 300 days, and fasting six days of Shawwal like fasting 60 days.
-The Prophet (Allah bless him and give him peace) himself stated this explictly: “Fasting Ramadan is like fasting ten months, and fasting six days [of Shawwal] is like fasting two months.
+So Ramadan is like fasting 300 days and fasting six days of Shawwal like fasting 60 days.
+The Prophet (Allah bless him and give him peace) himself stated this explicitly: “Fasting Ramadan is like fasting ten months, and fasting six days [of Shawwal] is like fasting two months.
 That is like fasting a full year.”
 [Ahmad & Nasa’i]

-There are often found various confusions about fasting in shawwal, for example: is fasting six days of shawwal obligatory?
-Can one combine 6 fasts of shawwal with make ups fasts of ramdan ? should fasts in shawwal be consecutive?
+There are often found various confusions about fasting in Shawwal, for example: is fasting six days of Shawwal obligatory?
+Can one combine six fasts of Shawwal with make ups fasts of Ramadan ? should fasts in Shawwal be consecutive?

-Now comes the matter of combining fasts of shawwal with make-up fasts of Ramadan. making-up missed Ramadhan fasts (qadha) and the six fasts of Shawwal, one should principally make an intention of Qadha.
-Thereafter, as a ‘secondary’ intention, one may also keep in mind that it is the month of Shawwal.
+Now comes the matter of combining fasts of Shawwal with make-up fasts of Ramadan.
+Making-Up missed Ramadhan fasts (Qadha) and the six fasts of Shawwal, one should principally make an intention of Qadha.
+After that, as a ‘secondary’ purpose, one may also keep in mind that it is the month of Shawwal.
 By doing so, it is hoped from the mercy of Allah that along with the missed fasts being made-up, one will receive the reward of fasting in Shawwal.
-But, it is important that the main and predominant intention is of making-up the missed fasts.
+But, it is important that the primary and predominant intention is of making-up the missed fasts.